 The HPC cluster is built upon a RedHat Enterprise Linux operating system.
 The following list mentions some of the more frequent problems JCU researchers have face challenges with:

 - Most Linux software is command-line only (no GUI).
 I dare say that most Windows software is GUI based.

 - Windows software will often work with formatted (e.g., RTF) files.
 Most Linux software will not understand such files.
-When creating file on Windows for use on Linux, you must save files as "plain text".
+When creating files on Windows for use on Linux, I recommend saving them as "plain text".

 dos2unix) that can convert files created on a Windows platform for use on Linux.

-- Using spaces, punctuation, and similar in filenames can be problematic.
-Unless you have years of experience using Linux, I recommend limiting file/directory names to only use alpha-numeric characters and/or underscores.
+- Using spaces, punctuation, non-printable characters, etc. in filenames can be problematic.
+I recommend limiting file/directory names to only use alpha-numeric characters and/or underscores.

 - Many users install software into their home directory.
 The location of your home directory will change every time the underlying storage platform is changed.
-HPC staff are not required to provide assistance with problems experienced with software you install yourself.
+HPC staff are not required to provide assistance with problems experienced with software you install yourself - this is considered to go against JCU's sustainability core value.
 Submitting a service-now job to have HPC staff install software on the system rather than in your home directory.

 Note: Several pieces of software have very complex/large.
 Some examples are: R, perl, python, conda, and matlab.
 Environment modules do not exist for sub-components of a software package, the sub-components should be visible though once the correct environment module is loaded.

 - The most common mistake in PBS scripts is blank lines.
 As a general rule, avoid blank lines before or between lines starting with